Fearless, vicious, sneaky, and deadly; is the common perception of a fisher cat.

 Remove any ‘cover’ within 50 feet or more of your coop.
-By increasing the visibility around your coop you are making the area less attractive to predators.
-Trim any trees or overhanging branches if you can, to deter climbing.
+By increasing the visibility around your coop, you make the area less attractive to predators.
+Trim any trees or overhanging branches, if you can, to deter climbing.

-Motion sensor lights at night will also help as a deterrent to a wide array of possible predators.
+Motion sensor lights at night will also help deter a wide array of possible predators.
 No one likes to be spotlighted at night while doing nefarious deeds.

-This particular predator loves to hunt at dusk and dawn, so keeping your birds locked up until daylight and having them penned up by dusk will also reduce your risks of attack.
+This particular predator loves to hunt at dusk and dawn, so keeping your birds locked up until daylight and having them penned up by evening will also reduce your risks of an attack.

 Signs of a Fisher Cat Attack